 Tingling in Heels: Is it Dangerous?

 The answer to this question depends on what’s causing your symptoms.
 If you’ve got neuropathy, you’ll face an increased risk for amputation and even death.
 But if overuse injuries or plantar fasciitis are to blame?
 Well, in that case, your condition likely isn’t dangerous.
 Still, without treatment, your symptoms will remain uncomfortable.
 And you’re more likely to avoid movement.
 So, while tingling in heels isn’t usually life-threatening, it’s worth diagnosing and treating appropriately.
 Something we can only do if you come into the office at the first sign of trouble.

 Getting the Right Diagnosis

 With so many conditions that can trigger this painful symptom, self-diagnosis isn’t an option.
-Instead, it’s important to come and see me as soon as you notice a change in your foot or heel sensation.
-When you come in, I’ll perform a physical exam, take your recent medical and physical history, and ask about any other symptoms you’re experiencing.
-If necessary, I’ll order additional imaging tests—don’t worry, we offer in-office x-rays.
-Then, once I’ve gathered all the evidence, I’ll be able to accurately diagnose the cause of that tingling in heels that’s driving you crazy.
+Instead, it’s important to come and see us as soon as you notice a change in your foot or heel sensation.
+When you come in, you'll receive a physical exam, explain your recent medical and physical history, and discuss any other symptoms you’re experiencing.
+If necessary, we’ll order additional imaging tests—don’t worry, we offer in-office x-rays.
+Then, once we’ve gathered all the evidence, we’ll be able to accurately diagnose the cause of that tingling in heels that’s driving you crazy.
 Then, we can get to the good part: getting you some much-needed relief.

 Treating Tingling in Heels in Houston